AlexMercedCoder/gatasbyportfoliotemplate/README.md

 - Add an additional object in the array in projects.json

+## Edit Appearance of single blog post

+- The MarkPage component in src/layout is how single blogpost appears

 ## Edit header and footer

 - Edit the Layout.js in src/layout